jc00ke/jc00ke.github.io/_drafts/a-kind-of-map-reduce-in-sql.md

 | 2014-08-01 | 2014-08-24 | $14.00    |
 | 2014-09-01 | 2014-09-03 | $12.00    |

+Now we need to calculate each month's recurring revenue:

 {% highlight sql %}
 per_month_recurring as (
   select